ansys/pyansys-dev-guide/doc/source/documentation_style/docstrings.rst

 it in a monospace gold font.
 Use double back ticks to surround the names of files, folders, classes, methods, and variables.
 For example::

-  """Initialize the ``Desktop`` class with th version of AEDT to use.``
+  """Initialize the ``Desktop`` class with the version of AEDT to use.``

 .. note::
-   The PyAnsys style uses two back ticks to surrounnd the names of classes, methods, and variables, not the single back tick that is recommended by the  `numpydoc`_ documentation style.
+   The PyAnsys style uses two back ticks to surround the names of classes, methods, and variables, not the single back tick that is recommended by the  `numpydoc`_ documentation style.